-Not to be confused with ‘mood boards’ that are used as a planning tool for that kitchen remodel, a vision board is about specific categories – such as Health, Finance, Relationships, Career, Travel for adults and School, Friends, Activities to Try, and Dreams for children.
+Not to be confused with ‘mood boards’ that are used as a planning tool for that kitchen remodel, a vision board is about specific categories – for adults: Health, Finance, Relationships, Career, and Travel.
+For kids: School, Friends, Activities to Try, and Dreams.
 It’s an empowering activity for both kids and adults, and you just may be surprised at what your board reveals about you!

 -Board material of your choice (paper, cardboard, bulletin board, etc.)

 -The size is up to you, although very small isn’t advisable.
 Remember, you want the board to be clearly visible and attention grabbing.

 -Masking tape (any tape that will not damage paper)

 -Images/words from old magazines, provided template and online sources, printouts of images and text

 Take 10 to 15 minutes before you start to brainstorm about your goals.
 Think about what you really want and how it’ll feel when you achieve it.
 Write all the things that come to mind in a list.

 Print out the images and text you want that represents each of your goals.
 Don’t limit yourself here, really go for it and collect all the things that speak to you.
 Use your free template of images and words to really spark your creativity!

 When you have all your images and text, lay them all out and identify about 7 to 9 which are most important to you at this moment.
 Don’t overwhelm yourself with too many goals at once, so pick the most significant ones for now.
 Keep the other ones to go back to later when you need new goals!